 Hypercapnia can be caused by various underlying respiratory conditions, such as chronic obstructive pulmonary disease (COPD), which may prevent a person’s lungs from either taking in enough oxygen or expelling (breathing out) enough CO2.

 In mild hypercapnia, the body can often regulate itself, temporarily altering breathing by gasping or taking deeper breaths.
 Chronic cases, however, usually require medical intervention.

 Consistently increased levels of CO2 in the bloodstream can be harmful over time, increasing the pH of your blood and affecting the health of the lungs, respiratory system, and other major systems in the body.

 - being abnormally tired or exhausted

-See your doctor right away if you have one or more of the following symptoms, especially if you’ve been diagnosed with chronic obstructive pulmonary disease (COPD):
+The symptoms of severe hypercapnia can be life threatening and require immediate medical attention.
+See your doctor right away if you have one or more of the following symptoms, especially if you have COPD.